 In response to the COVID-19 pandemic, the HMD team decided to establish a new data resource: Short-term Mortality Fluctuations (STMF) data series.
 Objective and internationally comparable data are crucial to determine the effectiveness of different strategies used to address epidemics.
 Weekly death counts provide the most objective and comparable way of assessing the scale of short-term mortality elevations across countries and time.

 we provide weekly death counts for 27 countries:

 Austria, Belgium, Bulgaria, Czech Republic, Denmark, Belgium, England and Wales,

-Norway, Portugal, Scotland, Slovakia, Spain, Sweden, Switzerland and the USA.
+Norway, Poland, Portugal, Scotland, Slovakia, Spain, Sweden, Switzerland and the USA.

 The same data in the pooled CSV file are available for download here.
 Data formats and methods are described in the

 During the next few weeks data will be frequently updated and new countries will be added.

 New: We invite you to explore this data with our online